lindellk/ai-guiding-principles/README.md

 #### 1. “Lazy AI”

 I will not use AI to make an easy, low-stakes task a little bit easier.
-The main example is everyday emailing.
+The main example (for me) is everyday emailing.
 The risks of such uses are: creating the bad habit of turning off my brain too frequently, creating a crutch that I become reliant on, and not directly communicating with others (in addition to the general reasons behind my default position of “no AI”).
 The benefits are few: an easy task made slightly easier; avoiding typos or other errors in a situation where such mistakes probably don’t matter.
-Thus, the benefits do not outweigh the costs/risks.
+Thus, for me the benefits do not outweigh the costs/risks.

 #### 2. Drafting expressions of feeling/emotion